muxinc/mux-docs/source/index.html.md

 <p>

 <p class="lang-specific video-element">
-This is done by emitting a <code>videochange</code> event through <code>mux</code> in page, and when this is emitted it removes all previous video data and resets all metrics for the video view.
+This is done by emitting a <code>videochange</code> event via <code>mux.emit</code> in page.
+When this is emitted, it removes all previous video data and resets all metrics for the video view.
 See <a href="#metadata">Metadata</a> for the list of video details you can provide.
 You can include any metadata when changing the video but you should only need to update the values that start with <code>video_</code>.
 </p>

 <p class="lang-specific videojs jwplayer bitmovin ooyala">
-This is done by emitting a <code>videochange</code> event through <code>mux</code> which has been added to the <code>player</code> object, and when this is emitted it removes all previous video data and resets all metrics for the video view.
+This is done by emitting a <code>videochange</code> event via <code>mux.emit</code> which has been added to the <code>player</code> object.
+When this is emitted it removes all previous video data and resets all metrics for the video view.
 See <a href="#metadata">Metadata</a> for the list of video details you can provide.
 You can include any metadata when changing the video but you should only need to update the values that start with <code>video_</code>.
 </p>

 <p class="lang-specific objective-c">